JayjeetAtGithub/datafusion-duckdb-benchmark/clickbench/README.md

 Scripts for running ClickBench benchmarks.
-See [Main Readme](../README.md) for usage
+See [Main Readme](../README.md) for details

 ## ClickBench